iluwatar/java-design-patterns/filterer/README.md

 }
 ````

-Notice how we override the `filtered` method in `ProbabilisticThreatAwareSystem` and specify
-different return covariant type by specifying different generic types.
+Notice how we override the `filtered` method in `ProbabilisticThreatAwareSystem` and specify different return covariant types by specifying different generic types.
 Our interfaces are clean and
 not cluttered by default implementations.
-We we will be able to filter
+We will be able to filter
 `ProbabilisticThreatAwareSystem` by `ProbableThreat` properties:

 ```java